Our compassionate team

 Licensed Marriage and Family Therapist, Emotionally Focused Couples Therapist, Co-owner of Healing Hearts Counseling

-Specialties include (but not limited to) Chrisitan counseling, infidelity, men’s issues, sex/porn addiction
+Specialties include (but not limited to) Christian counseling, infidelity, men’s issues, sex/porn addiction

 Hi, my name is Adam York and I am the co-owner of Healing Hearts Counseling.
-I graduated from Johnson University with my Master’s degree in Marriage and Family Therapy and Professional Counseling, and I am currently pursuing my doctorate with the University of Tennessee.
+I graduated from Johnson University with my Master’s degree in Marriage and Family Therapy and Professional Counseling, and then completed my doctorate in 2023 at the University of Tennessee.

 My life’s work is to help people connect.
-In addition to my work in private practice, I work as the clinical director for Healthy Connections trying to strengthen relationships all over Knoxville through workshops, mentoring, and supervision.
+In addition to my work in private practice, I have worked as the clinical director and board president for Relationship Builders Knoxville trying to strengthen relationships all over Knoxville through workshops, mentoring, and supervision.
 In addition to working with couples, I enjoy supervising therapists seeking to work with individuals, couples, and families.
 I primarily work from the perspective of emotionally focused therapy, believing that emotion drives the dance between partners, and that we all crave connection and fear isolation.

 I have felt the deep confusion that occurs from the pain caused by those closest to us and the deep healing that occurs in the presence of a loving and nurturing relationship.
 I am passionate to help couples connect, whether they are fighting everyday or struggling to talk about small things.
 I started to hear about Dana Vince a few years back through therapists and clients of hers.
 Time and time again, I heard stories of dramatic reconciliation and renewed romance in couples who many other therapists might have written off as hopeless.
 I continued to hear stories from both men and women of Dana really understanding them and their relationship better than anyone ever had.
 I reached out to consult with her and quickly discovered that she has a relentless passion for couples and for helping therapists serve them well.
 I had read about emotionally focused therapy in graduate school, but had not pursued advanced training until Dana had recommended it.
 I have been supervised or received training from some of the most prominent national leaders in couples therapy and quickly realized that right in our backyard in Knoxville, we had a therapist with every bit as keen an insight into couples relationships as I had ever experienced.
 She understands couples better than they understand themselves, and more importantly she deeply cares about their relationship and them as people.
 She is widely known as the most gifted couples therapist in town, and when she asked me to partner with her in practice, I was incredibly flattered and overjoyed at the possibility of creating a space where couples relationships are given new life.
 I am so excited to join with Dana and the family at Healing Hearts Counseling to help the dream that couples imagine on their wedding day to become the reality that they get to live with every day.

 My wife and I have been married since 2006, and we have two boys that we adopted from birth in 2011 and 2016.
-Do not be surprised if you bump into me and my wife at a sports match or movie with my older son, and if you see a small child shooting basketball for an hour or more, that is my younger son, and he will not talk to you much because he is really focused on his craft.
-When not with our kids, my wife and I enjoy playing strategic board games, working out, and traveling whenever we can.
+Do not be surprised if you bump into me and my wife at a sports match or movie with my older son, and if you see a small child shooting basketball or swinging a golf club for an hour or more, that is my younger son, and he will not talk to you much because he is really focused on his craft.
+When not with our kids, my wife and I enjoy playing strategic board games, hiking, and traveling whenever we can.

 Video